Apr 07 2021

-Mark has extensive experience in general business and commercial litigation, including breach of contract and business torts cases, distributorship terminations, joint venture dissolution, secured and unsecured debt collection, commercial warranty, fraud and fraudulent conveyance claims, Uniform Commercial Code disputes, domain name, trademark, unfair competition, and patent disputes.
+Mark has extensive experience in general business and commercial litigation, including: breach of contract and business torts cases; distributorship terminations; joint venture dissolution; secured and unsecured debt collection and defense; breach of sale and acquisition agreement warranties and representations; probate; executive separation and non-competition; commercial warranty, fraud, and fraudulent conveyance claims; Uniform Commercial Code disputes; domain name, trademark, unfair competition, and patent disputes.

 Mark has particular expertise in matters related to electronic discovery and computer forensics, having both litigated and consulted for major corporations on how to prepare for and meet e-discovery challenges and directed forensic investigations of computer systems.

 Mark has successfully litigated software and hardware purchase/sale disputes, software developer contract disputes, and micro-chip patent infringement claims.
 Mark has also counseled, negotiated, and/or litigated computer technology-related matters for a variety of domestic and international clients, counseled multinational companies on global data privacy and security compliance and policy implementation, and directed data breach investigations and response.

 Mark has represented debtors and every creditor type in bankruptcy, insolvency and other financial matters such as reorganizations, liquidations, workouts, and foreclosures, in federal bankruptcy cases, state insolvency proceedings, and civil courts.
 Mark was lead counsel on the first pre-packaged bankruptcy reorganization in Wisconsin.